 We typically recruit board members for the skills and networks they may bring to our organizations.
-Focused on > ourselves, we miss establishing a good foundation with prospective board members. > > Regardless of their reason for serving, it’s vital to understand what they hope to gain from their service and position > board time and effort accordingly.
-For instance: allow for collaborative time within meetings, couch the organization’s > mission within the broader cause, or in partnership with affiliated organizations.
-Help board members recognize their > goals as part of their board service. > > - Provide them with success stories from your organization which they can share with others.
+Focused on ourselves, we miss establishing a good foundation with prospective board members.

+Regardless of their reason for serving, it’s vital to understand what a member hopes to gain from their service and position board time and effort accordingly.
+For instance: allow for collaborative time within meetings, couch the organization’s mission within the broader cause, or in partnership with affiliated organizations.
+Help board members recognize their goals as part of their board service.

+- Provide them with success stories from your organization which they can share with others.

 - Present all relevant information regarding internal and external trends to best position their ability to govern and guide organizational and member decisions—even if (and especially if) they are unflattering or lend to new challenges.